 #30.
 Online escape room

 Need a full-scale team-building activity?
-Try virtual escape room.
+Try a virtual escape room.
 If you’ve ever experienced the real thing, you surely know that it’s as much fun as it is nerve-wracking!
 It involves dealing with various challenges, finding codes, and completing puzzles in order to “get out of the room”.

-It’s an ultimate team bonding experience – if your teammates love a good game, they’re going to be fans.
+It’s the ultimate team bonding experience – if your teammates love a good game, they’re going to be fans.
 There are plenty of escape room platforms out there, for example, Escape Live.
 You can choose from various different session types or themes.

 #31.
 Virtual wine tasting